-As shown on the Site Plan (Exhibit A2), the applicant proposes to provide outdoor bike parking at the building corners, near proposed tenant entrances.
-Dimensioned details of the bike parking furnishings were not included in the application materials.

-With recommended Condition of Approval A11.c. and A22 to show compliance with standards (a), (b), (c), and (d), these standards are met.
+As shown in Exhibit A2, the applicant proposes a combination of short-term and long-term bike parking areas; however dimensioned details of the bike parking furnishings were not included in the application materials.
+With recommended Conditions of Approval A11.e. and A15 which will show compliance with standards (a), (b), (c), and (d), these standards are met.